vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/pAncharAtrAgamaH/vAmanakRta-saMvit-prakAshaH/mark_intro.md

    says:

    "This supreme plane of awareness consists of all the powers (of consciousness) pulsing in unity.
-Although actually manifest to all constantly, on the plane of Maya it does not sustain a firm realisation of consciousness within oneself.
+Although actually manifest to all constantly, on the plane of Māyā it does not sustain a firm realisation of consciousness within oneself.
 Even there, however, it is clearly manifest at every junction (between cognitions)."2

    In the centre between perceptions the attentive soul can experience the pure indeterminate awareness ( nirvikalpa) that serves as the basis of determinate perception as its source, resting place and end.
 In the centre abides what Vāmanadatta calls 'pure experience' Suddhanubhava 3, that is, the fundamental self- awareness (svasamvedana) through which consciousness is perceived and is the basis of all knowledge which Kashmiri Śaivites identify, as we have already noted, with absolute "I" consciousness.